 You’ve got the paint on hand, and your pool is drained and pretty dry.
 Now we’re really in the weeds here, but good things are happening.
 You’re going to love how your pool is looking this time next week.
 Let’s prep to set your pool up for a successful paint job.

 Keep in mind that if you have loose paint, hollow spots, or any cracks, you’ll want to fix them up before even starting on these steps.
-That loose paint can be scraped away, and the rest can be filled in.
+That loose paint can be scraped away, and the rest can be filled in—using an epoxy-based pool paint is especially helpful for filling hairline cracks and smoothing uneven surfaces.
 That way, you have a nice even surface to work with.
 With pool paint, that’s essential.

 1. Scrub It Out

-That paint’s not going to bond well at all if there’s grease and oils on the surface of your walls—and yes, these could be totally invisible.
+That paint’s not going to bond well at all if there’s stuff like oils, grease, and other contaminants on the surface of your walls—and yes, these could be totally invisible.
 Use a watering can and scrub brush and wash the surface with a tri-sodium phosphate (TSP) solution.
 Then, rinse well.

 2. Etch that Surface

 To get that paint really sticking, you’ll want to make the surface a little rough.
 For most pool types, you can use diluted muriatic acid for this step.
+After cleaning with TSP or acid, be sure to rinse the surface thoroughly with fresh water to remove any residues.
 If you have a fiberglass pool, you’ll need to sand the entire thing with sandpaper instead, and then clean with that TSP solution mentioned above.
+For glossy surfaces, lightly sand them to improve paint adhesion.
 Might want to pay some of the teenagers in your neighborhood to come by, because that’s a huge job in a big pool.

 3. Check the Forecast!

 No wind or rain coming, right?
 And no extreme temperatures on the way—like below 40 degrees or above 90 degrees Fahrenheit?
 And it’s not crazy humid in your area?
+Before you start, always check the weather forecast to make sure you’ll have dry, stable weather for both painting and curing, as rain or inclement weather can ruin the paint job and affect its longevity.
 You can expect at least three to five days to prep your pool for a paint (that’s how long it’ll take to dry after the drain) and one day to do the actual paint job.
 You’re not going to want your pool painted—or left empty—if any of these environmental conditions are about to strike.

 How to Paint Your Pool—In Five Steps